sigmasaur/AwSW-it/README.md

 ### [`chapter3.rpy`](italiantl/chapter3.rpy)

 * At line 823, 825, 835, 847, 882, 988, 996, 1219, 1278, 1139, 1478: *PDAs* → *PDA*; see line 3068 of [`chapter1.rpy`](#chapter1rpy).
-* At line 849, 884: Split in multiple parts to fit fewer lines.
+* At line 849, 884: Split into multiple parts to fit fewer lines.
 * At line 860, 2439: Corrected uppercase letter to lowercase after colon.
 * At line 1016: Unfolded *&* → *and*, for elegance and to match line 3192.
 * At line 1264-1266: Corrected future tenses to conditional, as we're supposedly talking of the yet speculative case where the player character doesn't go through the portal as per `Emera`'s resolve.